Masahiro Tanaka shines as Yankees stay alive in ALDS | The Japan Times

-Judge reached high and prevented a home run to save Tanaka’s seven-inning gem, Greg Bird homered off relief ace Andrew Miller, and New York edged the Cleveland Indians 1-0 Sunday night in Game 3 to extend their AL Division Series.
+Greg Bird provided all the scoring in the seventh with a moon shot to right off Andrew Miller (0-1).
+Aaron Judge kept Tanaka’s gem intact with a game-saving catch in the sixth, robbing Francisco Lindor of a two-run home run.

-“He was brilliant,” Yankees manager Joe Girardi said about Tanaka.
-“He gave us everything we needed.”
+“I knew once I got to the wall I was right there, and you know, when you’re not hitting, you’ve got to make an impact on the game somehow,” Judge said.
+“I was able to rob one there and keep the game scoreless for Masa.”

-Aroldis Chapman got a five-out save as the wild-card Yankees avoided a three-game sweep by the defending AL champions.
+Aroldis Chapman got a five-out save for New York.
 With two on in the ninth, Chapman struck out cleanup hitter Jay Bruce before Carlos Santana flied out to end it.

 Game 4 is Monday night at Yankee Stadium, with young ace Luis Severino scheduled to start for New York.
 Cleveland will go with Game 1 winner Trevor Bauer on three days’ rest, though there’s rain in the forecast.